lzim/mtl/sim_ui_administration.md

 The Admin Dashboard enables you to adjust descriptive text and links associated with each Tutor call out box.  **However, the user cannot add or remove Tutor call outs.** These have to be put in using computer code.
 See below for a description of these features.

 1. Each page in the Sim UI has Tutor call outs.
 This points to the call outs on the Home Page.
 Below are Tutor call out listings for CC, MM, PSY, AGG and SP modules.
 2. This is a unique row that enables you to adjust the description below Tutor Administrative Dashboard title.
 Otherwise, it is the description of the Tutor call out.
 3. This is the section on the webpage where the Tutor call outs apply.
 4. This is the function the Tutor is describing.
 5. This text will show up in the Tutor call out box.
 To edit, simply click on the text.
 Don't forget to save your changes!
 6. When the user clicks the video button on this Tutor call out box, the computer will navigate the user to this video.
 To edit, simply click on the link.
 Don't forget to save your changes!
 7. When the user clicks the link button on this Tutor call out box, the computer will navigate the user to this url.
 To edit, simply click on the link.
 Don't forget to save your changes!

    ![tutor administrative dashboard graphic](https://github.com/lzim/mtl/blob/feature-gh-pages_sim_ui_admin/images/mtl_tutor_admin_page.png)

 ## More Information Page Administration

 When the user clicks the More Info icon in the their header bar, they navigate to a page that contains information about the Sim UI.
-There are multple sections, _MTL_ Guides, _MTL_ Links, _MTL_ Navigation, _MTL_ Modules, _MTL_ Sections and _MTL_ References.
+There are multiple sections, _MTL_ Guides, _MTL_ Links, _MTL_ Navigation, _MTL_ Modules, _MTL_ Sections and _MTL_ References.
 While the sections are permanent, you can change elements inside the sections using the Administration page.

 ### You Cannot Change the _MTL_ Guides or Navigation Page.